MindGames: Targeting Theory of Mind in Large Language Models with Dynamic Epistemic Modal Logic: Introduction

 \section{Introduction}

 Theory of Mind (ToM) is the cognitive ability to attribute mental states, such as beliefs, desires, and intentions, to oneself and others, allowing individuals to understand and predict behavior based on these inferred mental states.
-It is an important requirement for general text understanding, or general artificial intelligence \citep{Navarro2020TheRB}.
-Animal studies have highlighted that claiming Theory of Mind (ToM), or the absence of it, can be methodologically problematic and prone to being biased by human expectations \citep{de2016we}. \citet{kosinski2023theory} recently sparked debate by showing that scaling large language models (LLMs) improves performance at standardized tests designed to measure theory of mind.
-However, such standardized tests were widely discussed in academic research and might have leaked into the training corpora of LLM.
-Other previous work generated synthetic examples instead, extending the bAbi \citep{babi} framework. \citet{nematzadeh-etal-2018-evaluating} proposed a dataset of fixed templates based on the \textit{Sally-Anne} problem \citep{baron1985does}:
+It is an important requirement for general text understanding or artificial intelligence \citep{Navarro2020TheRB}, but claims about ToM are prone to bias from human expectations \citep{de2016we}. \citet{kosinski2023theory} recently sparked debate by showing that scaling large language models (LLMs) improves performance at standardized tests designed to measure ToM.
+However, these tests were widely discussed in academic research and might have leaked into the training corpora of LLM.
+Earlier work generated synthetic examples instead, extending the bAbi \citep{babi} framework. \citet{nematzadeh-etal-2018-evaluating} proposed a dataset of fixed templates based on the \textit{Sally-Anne} problem \citep{baron1985does}:

 \citet{tomi} deem these problems simplistic and extend them to track second-order beliefs (e.g. the belief of Sally about Anne's beliefs).